gcallah/JohnGray/papers/callahan.md

 Hobbes to write *Leviathan* have again become salient in our time.
 The liberal world order that prevailed for some years after the fall of the Soviet Union is collapsing around us.

-Gray first addresses Hobbes by noting that: "Hobbes was a liberal – the only one, perhaps, still worth reading."
-In defense of the first half of this claim, he presents the four characteristics of liberalism provided in his own book, Liberalism, to wit, liberalism is:
+Gray argues that "Hobbes was a liberal -- the only one, perhaps, still worth reading."
+He defends the claim that Hobbes was a liberal by first citing the four defining characteristics he described in *Liberalism*, namely, that liberalism is:

 - individualist
 - egalitarian
 - universalist
 - meliorist

-And he goes on to argue that the above key liberal ideas are present in Hobbes in that, for him:
+Gray argues that these central liberal ideas are also central to Hobbes, since for him:

 - "Society is made up of individuals..."
 - "[each] equal in being exposed to death at each other's hands..."